-Finding the right care provider for you isn't a choice that should be made lightly.
+Finding the right care provider for you isn’t a choice that should be made lightly.
 The attitude your care provider brings to your birth will greatly affect your experience, you have many birth options available.

 - Where will YOU feel most comfortable to have your baby (at home, in a birth center, or in a hospital).

 - Would you prefer a midwife or an OB for your maternity care and follow-up appointments after birth.